patrickbwarren/qgis-survex-import/README.md

 below surface, as SURFACE_ELEV minus ELEVATION.
 Stations can be coloured by this, or the information can be added to the 'map tip', etc.

+Three dimensional views can be made with the Qgis2threejs plugin, usually in combination with a DEM.
+Use the ELEVATION attribute to set the absolute height of the features.
+Passage 'tubes' in aven can be approximately rendered using polygons, with the base set to floor level and the extruded height set to roof level.
+To do this import the MEAN_UP and MEAN_DOWN fields mentioned above and use the field calculator to make two new floating point (double) fields: FLOOR equal to ELEVATION minus MEAN_DOWN, and HEIGHT equal to MEAN_DOWN plus MEAN_UP.
+Then render the polygons with the _z_ co-ordinate as the absolute FLOOR, and extruded height as HEIGHT.

 Sample georeferenced survey data can be found in [`DowProv.3d`](DowProv/DowProv.3d).